ADMINISTRATIVE REVIEW CHALLENGE AN UNFAIR DECISION

 The tribunal will either decide to:

-• allow your appeal – this doesn’t automatically mean you’ll be able to enter or stay in the country and may simply mean the Home Office has to reconsider its decision
+• Allow your appeal – this doesn’t automatically mean you’ll be able to enter or stay in the country and may simply mean the Home Office has to reconsider its decision

-• dismiss your appeal and uphold the Home Office’s original decision
+• Dismiss your appeal and uphold the Home Office’s original decision

 You’ll usually get a copy of the tribunal’s decision within 4 weeks of the hearing.